ProFatXuanAll/language-model-playground/doc/source/script/index.rst

 Generate continual text
 -----------------------
-Finally, one can use a :term:`pre-trained` :term:`language model` to generate continual text on the given text.
+One can use a :term:`pre-trained` :term:`language model` to generate continual text on the given text.
 One use the script :doc:`lmp.script.gen_txt </script/gen_txt>` and select a decoding strategy to generate continual text.

 .. code-block:: shell